Something hideous is lurking in the dark, eldritch depths of... your crisper drawer.

 In the Teen Titans episode "Final Exam," the Titans' fridge is full of stuff that's blue and furry (and moving).
 For some reason, Starfire upset that Mammoth ate it all after the H.I.V.E took over the tower... but, then again, she is an alien with strange tastes in foods.

 In "Employee of the Month", an interesting variation of this occurs when Beast Boy imprisons a villain (made out of alien tofu) in the fridge.
-At the end of the episode, Cyborg accidentally eats him.
+At the end of the episode, Cyborg accidentally eats him because he was covered in steak sauce.

 In the Aqua Teen Hunger Force episode "Ol' Drippy", kitchen filth turns sentient.
 He's actually quite friendly.
 So, of course, Shake hates him.